digabi/maps/readme.md

 })
 ```

-More indepth example can be found from the /public folder in this project.
+More in-depth example can be found from the /public folder in this project.

 ## Development